Our Most Frequently Asked Questions

 If there is a question we didn't answer, please feel free to contact us.
 We are here for you.

 1. Do you have a shop?

-We do not have a "shop", however, our big, beautiful barn is open for pre-ordered pick ups on Friday afternoons, sometimes on Thursdays if we are going to be away.
+We do not have a "shop", however, our big, beautiful barn is open for pre-ordered pick ups on Friday afternoons between 1 and 4pm.
 We are very flexible with picking up orders in the afternoon, but please make arrangements with us so we don't miss you.
 Just call, text, or email to let us know when you'd like to come.
 We hand-craft Napa Fresh on Tuesday, Wednesday, and Thursday, so pickup day is Friday, but other arrangements can be made, including evenings.

 2. Are you licensed and registered?

-Yes, we are registered with the Commonwealth of Massachusetts, inspected, and have all the required permits to produce Napa Fresh right here at Highmeadow Farm.
+Yes, we are registered with the Commonwealth of Massachusetts, all of our recipe labels have been approved by the commonwealth.
+Each recipe has been analyzed as required at NJ Feed Labs, Inc. We are inspected by the Commonwealth and the local board of health, and have all the required permits to produce Napa Fresh right here at Highmeadow Farm.

 3. Can I buy your products anywhere else?

 No, our products are only available at Highmeadow Farm, pre-ordered through this web site.

 4. Will my veterinarian approve of Napa Fresh?
 Is it "complete and balanced"?